 The best way to practice asteya is to cut off its causes at the root.
 One of the antidotes to craving is compassion.
 Compassion in action includes dana & seva – charity and service to others.
 In Buddhism there is a realm of suffering in which beings are perpetually starving, but they can’t get enough to eat.
 Even with a banquet of delicious food before them, they cannot feed themselves because their forks and spoons are several feet long.
 They are so preoccupied with their own hunger, it never occurs to them to feed each other across the table.
 We can practice asteya by understanding that in serving others, we also nourish ourselves.

 Understanding the impermanence and emptiness of all things is also useful in practicing asteya.
 Realizing that no object has intrinsic value in and of itself – its value is in the stories and concepts we create about it.
 In addition, nothing lasts forever – neither the temporary state of want we experience nor the pleasure of possession of any object.
 All things change in time, so stealing can only provide a temporary sense of relief.
 However, the harmful effects of stealing can ripple out far beyond the initial victim.

-We can also practice asteya by cultivating an attitude of abundance, focusing on what is here already.
+We can also practice asteya by cultivating an attitude of abundance and gratitude, focusing on and being thankful for what is here already.
 When we look closely we can see that we already have everything we truly need.
 Knowing that “I am enough” brings with it the courage and strength to follow the path, with persistence and devotion, toward liberation.